reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 We can only send emails to verified identities when our account is in sandbox mode.
 There are also limits to the volume of email we can send each day, and on the number of messages, we can send per second.

 We will need a few email addresses to test our examples.
-Let us verify these first by following the steps in the AWS console:
+Let us verify these first by following the steps in the [SES documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
+The figure below outlines some of the steps we need to perform in the AWS SES console:

 ![SES classes](/assets/img/posts/aws-ses-spring-cloud/email-verify.png)

+As we can see in this figure, we first add our email in SES which triggers a verification email which the owner of the email needs to verify by visiting the link in the verification email.

 ## Sending Emails in Spring Boot